 PROF BERNARD LANSKEY

 Active internationally for over 25 years as an administrator, collaborative pianist, scholar, recording producer and festival director, Professor Bernard Lanskey is Dean of the Yong Siew Toh Conservatory of Music, National University of Singapore.
-Before moving to Singapore in 2006, he was a member of the Guildhall School of Music & Drama’s Directorate, as Assistant Director of Music (Ensembles & Postgraduate Studies) from 1994.
-He is currently President of the Southeast Asian Directors of Music Association (SEADOM), and also a co-opted Council member of the European Association of Conservatoires (AEC).
+He is currently President of the Southeast Asian Directors of Music Association, and a co-opted Council member of the European Association of Conservatoires.
+He received the Public Administration Medal (Silver) as part of Singapore’s 2019 National Day Awards.

-As a pianist, he has performed throughout Australia, Southeast Asia, China, Great Britain and in most European countries, working principally with string players and singers in chamber music, mixed recital and lecture-recital combinations.
+As a pianist, he has performed throughout Australia, Southeast Asia, China, Great Britain and in most European countries, working and recording principally with string players and singers in chamber music, mixed recital and lecture-recital combinations.
 Since 2005, he has been an Artist-in-Residence at La Loingtaine, France.
-He performs regularly with violinists Aki Saulière and Qian Zhou, German soprano Felicitas Fuchs, and Australian pianist Stephen Emmerson, with whom he also engages in artistic research experiments.
+He currently collaborates regularly with Australian pianist Stephen Emmerson on artistic research experiments and recording projects, the latter primarily attached to works by composer Andrew Schultz.

 As a recording producer, he has produced for Decca, Centaur and Cello Classics.